-- There is good cause for the postponement; or - The reason for the request is beyond the control of either party.
+- · There is good cause for the postponement; or - The reason for the request is beyond the control of either party.

 Term Definition Office of Administrative Hearings (OAH) The office that conducts eligibility hearings on behalf of the AHCCCS Administration.
-The office that conducts eligibility hearings on behalf of the Department of Economic Security Family Assistance Administration (DES/FAA).
+Office of Appeals (OOA) The office that conducts eligibility hearings on behalf of the Department of Economic Security Family Assistance Administration (DES/FAA).
 Request for a continuance A request that the appeal be rescheduled until a later date.